brunozalc/raftlike/design.typ

 + Node hasn't voted for another candidate this term
 + Candidate's log is at least as up-to-date

-*Log up-to-date comparison:*
+Log info can also help the system choose new leaders in case of ties or network partitions:

 - If last log terms differ → higher term wins
 - If terms equal → longer log wins

 == Term Management

-Terms act as logical clocks.
+Terms act as logical clocks and control the system's timeline.
+Usually, a term is incremented (and an election started) due to network partitions or leader failures.

 When a node observes a higher term:
-- Immediately steps down to follower
+- Immediately steps down to follower (if leader or candidate)
 - Updates to new term
 - Clears its vote